Juniper/contrail-controller/specs/message-table-rewrite.md

 - lookup in messagetable with the UUID to get xml-message content.
 In essence, there are 2 reads from cassandra database for an entry.

 The transfer of data from/to cassandra database is very expensive.
-Using secondary index, lot of "filtering" of rows would be done done internally in cassandra database.
+Using SASI index, lot of "filtering" of rows would be done done internally in cassandra database.

 # 3. Proposed solution
 Desired features